Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

          Note that string values can reference constants loaded from the ["constants"](#constants-properties) section or @c "formulas" section of the parent dataset.

+  Next, the @c "merges" section of the dataset's node is parsed.
+This is an array of pivot specifications which contain the following properties:
+  - @c "name": the name of the merged dataset.
+(This should be different from the datasets being merged;
+    otherwise, it will overwrite them.)\n
+    This name is referenced by items (e.g., plots) elsewhere in the project file and must be unique.
+  - @c "type": a string specifying which type of merge to use.
+    Available options are:
+    - "left-join-unique": (unique) left join the dataset with another dataset (the default).
+  - @c "other-dataset": the other dataset to merge the current dataset with.
+This should be a name referencing a previously loaded dataset.
+  - @c "by": an array of properties specifying which columns to join by.
+Each item should contain the following:
+    - @c "left-column": the column from the current dataset.
+    - @c "right-column": the column from the other dataset.
+  - @c "suffix": if columns in the right dataset already appear in the left dataset, then append this suffix to to column to make it unique.

   Finally, the @c "pivots" section of the dataset's node is parsed.
 This is an array of pivot specifications which contain the following properties:
   - @c "name": the name of the pivoted dataset.
 (This should be different from the dataset that it is pivoting;